Can You Eat Tofu if You Have a Fatty Liver?

 It can be consumed as it is, out of the box, but it can also be used in plenty of dishes, from stir-fries to soups to smoothies.
 In other words, tofu is versatile and delicious… and nutritious (more on this later).

 There are many different types of tofu available: firm, extra firm, silken, smoked and so on.
-It’s a good idea to try various types of tofu and decide which ones are your favorite – then focus on adding those to your diet.
+They all come with slightly different textures and uses.
+Silken tofu blends perfectly into smoothies, while firm types are great for stir-fries and grilling, for example.
+So it’s a good idea to try various types before deciding which ones are your favorite, then focus on adding those to your diet.

-- Tofu is low in fat: Since we already have too much fat in our body, it helps to consume low fat foods and avoid eating foods high in fat.
-This was my approach for reversing fatty liver, so it works!
+It’s low in fat and calories: Since we already have too much fat in our body, it helps to consume low-fat foods and avoid eating foods high in fat.
+This was my approach for reversing fatty liver, and it worked for me!

-- Tofu is high in protein: Protein is essential for repairing and building tissue, and it can help to reduce inflammation in the body.
+It is is rich in protein: Protein is essential for repairing and building tissue, and it can help to reduce inflammation in the body.

-- Tofu is rich in antioxidants: Antioxidants also play a key role in reducing inflammation and protecting the liver from damage.
-Tofu contains antioxidants which can help to support liver health.
+It is also rich in antioxidants: Tofu contains antioxidants like isoflavones, which play a key role in reducing inflammation and protecting the liver from damage.
+Tofu contains antioxidants that

 Now, even though tofu is low-fat, has relatively few calories and can be a healthy addition to a liver-friendly diet, it is important to keep in mind that moderation is key, as it is with any type of food you will consume to reverse your condition.